jgalligan1993/Generating-Trend-Indicators-in-kdb/whitepaper.md

 The oscillator moves above the zero line when aroonUp moves above the aroonDown.
 The oscillator drops below zero line when the aroonDown moves above the aroonDown.

 # Conclusion
-This paper discusses trend indicators and oscillators that are commonly used by traders and Quants.
-This paper highlights how trade analytics can be implemented using kdb/q.
-This paper depicts how our new visualisation tool, kx for analyst, can be used to display the indicators and oscillators.
+This paper illustrates how kdb/q can be used to perform trade analytics.
+The paper discusses commonly used trend indictors and oscillators which traders and quantitative analyst use to trigger buy/sell signals while also offering them a clearer image of the market.This paper highlights our visualisation tool, kx for analyst, and shows how easily it can be implemented to display statistics in a clear graphical manner.

-This paper outlines how trade functions can be created quite simply using built in q functions.
-This aper highlights how q/kdb+ can be used for trade analytics.
-The functions range from using different moving averages to more complex trend indicators and oscillator.

 [^1]: https://kx.com/blog/combining-high-frequency-cryptocurrency-venue-data-using-kdb/
 [^2]: https://www.investopedia.com/terms/m/macd.asp